North Yorkshire

 Staithes is also on part of the Yorkshire coast which was extensively mined for alum from the 17th to the mid-19th century.
 Alum was important for fixing dyes used in Yorkshire's busy textile industry.
 Today, just over a mile away at Boulby, there is mining of a different kind.
 A deep mine started in the late 1960s and extending under the North Sea, first produced potash and in recent years polyhalite, which are used as agricultural fertiliser.

-From 1883, Staithes had a railway station on a coastal line which took trains between Whitby and Middlesbrough.
+From 1883, Staithes had a railway station on a coastal line which took trains between Whitby and Middlesbrough .
 The station was near the top of the steep lane leading down to the harbour.
 It closed in 1958 along with the section of railway between Whitby and Staithes.
 The metal viaduct crossing Staithes Beck just beyond the station was demolished a couple of years later.
-The railway still continues from the Boulby mine towards Middlesbrough for mineral traffic and for passengers beyond Saltburn-by-the-Sea.
+The railway still continues from the Boulby mine towards Middlesbrough for mineral traffic and for passengers beyond

 Village features